 With the investments in Mainland China, the Group is exposed to exchange fluctuations in Renminbi ("RMB").
-Using revenue and cash generated from the development projects in Mainland China and/or external borrowings in RMB, serves as a natural hedge against the exchange rate risk of RMB.
+Revenue and cash generated from the development projects in Mainland China and external borrowings in RMB serve as a natural hedge against the exchange rate risk of RMB.